2025-environmental-bioinformatics/Lab-Unix/README.md

 - `[A-Z]` matches any upper case letter.
 -  `[A-Za-z]` matches any upper or lower case letter.
 - `[A-Za-z0-9]` matches any upper or lower case letter or any digit.

-And then some special commands are :
+Some special commands are :
 - `.` matches any character
 - `\d` matches digits
 - `\w` matches any word character (i.e. not spaces)
 - `\s` matches white space (space, tab new line etc.)
 - `\` is a general 'escape character'

 And then there are positional commands:
-- `^` means that the position must be at the start of the line
+- `^` means that it must appear at the start of a line
-- `$` means it must appear at the end of the line
+- `$` means it must appear at the end of a line

 > So, what is `^[Aa]naly.e` going to match?